cw-public/detect-secrets/README.md

 To execute the script, download it [here], navigate to its location, open a PowerShell session, and run:

-`.\bootstrap.ps1`
+`.\secrets-bootstrap.ps1`

 # Setup (Required for every new project)

-In VS Code, open a new terminal (if you already have a session running, please open an additional one).

-Run the following command:
+In VS Code run the following command:

 `hook-init`